 method to help your app decide whether to provide more information.
 For

-additional details, see Request permissions.
+additional details, see Request app

 Handle rejection

-If a user denies a requested permission that isn't critical to an intended activity, don't block them from continuing the activity.
+If the user denies a requested permission that isn't critical to an intended activity, don't block them from continuing the activity.
 If certain parts of the activity are disabled by the denied permission, provide visual, actionable feedback.

-Figure 6 shows the use of a lock icon to indicate that a feature is locked because the user didn't grant permission to use it.
+Figure 7 shows the use of a lock icon to indicate that a feature is locked because the user didn't grant permission to use it.

 When a previously denied wearable permission dialog appears a second time, it includes a Deny, don't show again option.
-If the user chooses this option, then the only way for them to allow this permission in the future is to go into the wearable's Settings app.
+If the user chooses this option, then the only way for them to grant this permission in the future is to go into the wearable's Settings app.

 Learn more about how to handle permission denial.